gillioz/gillioz.github.io/_projects/powergrid_models.md

   </div>
 </div>
 <div class="caption">
-	Historic time series for the total load in Switzerland (above, in blue), and synthetic series generated from our statistical model (below, in red).
+	Historical time series for the total load during a winter week in Switzerland (above, in blue), and synthetic series generated using our statistical model (below, in red).
 </div>

 ### Synthetic series for production

 The second part of our work was to design an optimization problem to distribute the production among all the possible power plants in a realistic manner.
-The resulting time series display all features of a realistic production, including the apparently chaotic on/off behavior of individual hydroelectric power plants and other production modes, while respecting the annual total production of each power plant and reproducing historic aggregated production by type for every country.
+The resulting time series display all features of a realistic production, including the apparently chaotic on/off behavior of individual hydroelectric power plants, as well as other production modes, while respecting the annual total production of each power plant and reproducing historical aggregated production by type for every country.

 <div class="row justify-content-sm-center">
   <div class="col col-lg-10">